DivRP/Text-Mining/README.md

 To identify quality of answers from a Health-related Community-based Question Answering(HCQA) platform- Yahoo!
 Answers

 ## About data:
-71519 records with Pro and nonPro answers for questions hat are categorized into 21 health-related topics ranging from women's health to injuries and diseases
+71519 records with Pro and nonPro answers for questions that are categorized into 21 health-related topics ranging from women's health to injuries and diseases

 ## Learning objectives and methodology:
   1. Learn how Text Classification is used in an end-to-end scenario per the Research Paper provided